CarstenKarbach/VoBox/README.md

 In Android Studio click on `Build->Make Module ... app` and wait for Gradle to build the app.
 Afterward, run the app on your target device by using the play button in the top menu bar.

+This project and all its resources are licensed under the [GNU General Public License v2.0](./LICENSE).